Here are some resources that I have found useful in creating the posts in this blog and for other reasons. I will update periodically.

 MATH BOOKS RECOMMENDED BY OTHERS

-MATH/TEACHING BLOGS/WEBSITES I FIND MAGICAL (ie, These blogs/websites delight, excite and/or make me wonder about teaching and learning math)
+MATH/TEACHING BLOGS/WEBSITES I FIND MAGICAL: Blogs/websites delight, excite and/or make me wonder about teaching and learning math, in no particular order:

 enough of the magical Desmos posts)

-Math Solutions was founded by math educator extraordinaire Marilyn Burn.
+- Math Solutions was founded by renowned math educator Marilyn Burns.
+Math Solutions is dedicated to improving students’ learning of mathematics by providing educators with the highest-quality professional learning services and resources.
 This particular link will bring you to a wealth of free resources for teachers and parents.

 What do you notice?
 What do you wonder?
 Annie Fetter